UCSB-Exoplanet-Polarimetry-Lab/pyKLIP_NMFJAX/docs/source/bka.rst

 best fit values for the astrometry of this epoch.

 The best fit values from the MCMC give us the raw RA and Dec offsets for the planet.
 We will still need to fold in uncertainties in the star location and calibration uncertainties.
-To do this, we use :py:meth:`pyklip.fitpsf.FitPSF.propogate_errs` to include these terms and obtain our final astrometric values.
+To do this, we use :py:meth:`pyklip.fitpsf.FMAstrometry.propogate_errs` to include these terms and obtain our final astrometric values.
 All of the infered parameters are fields that can be accessed (see :py:class:`pyklip.fitpsf.FMAstrometry`) and each field is a :py:class:`pyklip.fitpsf.ParamRange` object.
 Here is a brief overview of the fields: